Sesame paste and tahini might sound like twins separated at birth. Both are ground sesame, but they aren't the same!

 Both pastes are a good source of healthy fats, protein, fiber, vitamins, and minerals.

-However, it should be noted that certain brands or varieties of these products may contain varying amounts of salt or sugar.
+However, certain brands or varieties of these products may contain varying amounts of salt or sugar.

 Other Possible Variations.